seanmay/react-graphesque/walkthroughs/bar-graph/bar-graph.md

 );
 ```

-Here, we are using `-point.y` for the height.
+Here, we are using `Math.abs(point.y)` for the height.
 This is for a couple of reasons, we'll go further into later; but is basically to do with `point.y` being a negative number, to get the `y` axis to move up, rather than down.
+And so, we add `+y` back to `-y` to get 0, and thus, we have a box that goes from `y` to the floor.

 We could instantiate that with some points.